Virtual machine restore

 The following diagram illustrates the restore workflow:

-Phoenix administrator initiates virtual machine restore.
-Phoenix forwards the restore request to the backup proxy pool.
+Administrator initiates virtual machine restore.
+Druva forwards the restore request to the backup proxy pool.

 VDDK connection is established with the virtual machine with SSL transport mode.